near-ndc/gov/framework-v1/gov-framework.md

 | Ratify Setup package                                             | Vote to ratify Setup package                                             | Near Consent               | As needed             |
 | Approve Budget                                                   | Vote to approve budget proposed by HoM                                   | Near Consent               | As needed             |

+The voting process is described in the Voting Body [contract documentation](https://github.com/near-ndc/voting-v1/tree/master/voting_body).
+In summary:

+- Any Voting Body member can create a proposal.
+- We need to introduce an anti-spam mechanism.
+The proposal flow introduces two queues: pre-vote queue (proposals that require more support or congress support before reaching the voting stage) and the active queue (verified proposals, ready for voting).
+See [creating proposals documentation](https://github.com/near-ndc/voting-v1/tree/master/voting_body#creating-proposals).
+- Voting Body proposals are not finalized optimistically.
+Once in the voting stage, proposals are active until the end of the voting duration.
+This will give chance all members to express their opinion and provide more valuable result than simple approved / rejected (for example it also interesting to see how many people rejected a proposal even if it was eventually approved).
+- In the current implementation, users can overwrite their votes.
+This decision was made following the elections feedback and motivated by the fact that new analysis about a proposal can come at later stage which can change mind of the voters who voted early on.

-### Double Clicking On Dissolving a Governance Body:
+### Double Clicking On Dissolving a Governance Body

-The threshold to reset an elected Governance Body - and dissolve it for new elections - for any of the three governing bodies, requires **Near Supermajority Consent**.
+The threshold to reset an elected Governance Body - and dissolve it for new elections.
+For any of the three governing bodies, dissolve requires **Near Supermajority Consent**.
 If this vote is successful, new elections are held for the governing body, with the following week starting the candidacy period (See the governance framework for election timeframes!).

 Note, this vote is done for only one governance body at a time - the voting body cannot dissolve all three houses at once.
 It must be three separate proposals and three separate votes.